GenevieveF/Diehl-Cook_2015_Brian2/README.md

 3. Set save_name to your preferred filename suffix for the saved weights and theta values.
 These will be saved to the 'weights/' folder.
 4. Run the code.

-For testing a network.
+For testing a network:
 1. Set test_mode = True on line 204 in 'Diehl&Cook_spiking_MNIST_B2.py'.
 2. Set load_name = save_name to use your trained weights.
 Set load_name = '' to run a test using the pre-trained weights from the original repository.
 3. Run the code.
 4. Result files for classification will be saved in the 'activity/' folder with num_examples as a suffix.
 Be sure to back them up somewhere safe if you do not wish for these to be over-written every time a new simulation is performed.

-For evaluating a network's classification performance.
+For evaluating a network's classification performance:
 1. In 'Diehl&Cook_MNIST_evaluation_B2.py' set training_ending = 'x' and testing_ending = 'y' where x is the number of examples used during training and y is the number of examples used during testing of the network.
 The defaults are x = '60000' and y = '10000'.
 To run the faster demo version as per the original code, set both to '10000' and read the note below.
 2. Run the code.